 These clubs are included in the price of your cruise fare, which is a great bargain.

-Tip Number 11: Ask for freebies from your cruise line
+Tip Number 11: Win the freebies from your cruise line!

 Many cruise lines offer incentives to their customers, so if you are looking for something in particular it pays to simply ask!
 Especially if you are a returning customer.